top of page

 CLOWNING

-Clown is Tragedy’s poetic little flatmate, except he won’t generate pity or fear but laughter, endearment, and admiration.
-Clown can’t resist a ratty shoe or a broken heart: he loves upcycling trauma.
-He is a proper healer.
+Clown is Tragedy’s poetic little flatmate, except he doesn't evoke pity or fear but laughter, endearment, and admiration.
+Clown can’t resist a ratty shoe or a broken heart: they love upcycling trauma.
+They are, in every sense, true healers.

-Another important factor: clown is very helpful in raising awareness, as he conveys horror through laughter, making it digestible (but not less horrible) for our audiences.
-This feels essential to us, especially in these post-Covid times when many people struggle with their own mental health and often avoid the news or potentially distressing shows.
+Clowns are very helpful in raising awareness because they convey horror through laughter, making it more digestible (though never less real) for our audiences.
+This approach feels especially essential today, in these post-Covid times when many struggle with their mental health and often avoid distressing news and shows.

-Clowning is not only a final product; it is also a process.
-Laughter and humour flow throughout the co-creation journey, helping to bond a group—even a very diverse one.
-Playfulness and dark humour are universal and offer great support when working with painful devising material.
-Laughter can release emotions just as well as tears, and in many stories we have heard, humour was the last rescuer when all that was left was despair.
+Also, Clowning is not only a final product; it is also a process.
+Laughter and humor flow throughout the co-creation journey, helping to bond a group, even a very diverse one.
+Playfulness and dark humor are universal languages that offer vital support when working with painful material.
+Laughter can release emotions just as profoundly as tears, and in many stories we have heard, humor was the last rescuer when all else was despair.

-When it comes to creating a show, clowning, just like Visual Poetry, helps rehumanise people by separating the person from the horror they experienced.
+When creating a show, clowning - like visual poetry - helps to rehumanise people by separating the individual from the horror they have endured.
 Clowns celebrate our humanity, our vulnerability, and our silliness.
-With clowning, people are no longer just “refugees” but become very funny individuals who had the courage to create a comedy about their tragedy.
+Through clowning, people are no longer just “refugees” but become hilarious, courageous and resilient individuals who chose to create a comedy out of their tragedy.

 We believe this is what art and healing are about: transformation.